Thue77/azure_function_template/README.md

 This template is setup specifically for the V2 Programming model, which is still in preview.
 Simply alter the code in [env_setup](./utils/env_setup.ps1.jinja) to change this behaviour.

 ### Common issues
-Some issues that have been encountered were solved by uninstalling and reinstalling both the ".Net 6 SDK" and the "Azure Functions Core Tools".
+* Some issues that have been encountered were solved by uninstalling and reinstalling both the ".Net 6 SDK" and the "Azure Functions Core Tools".
+* Sometimes when using `pip-compile` an unhandled error might be thrown from the back-end when building the wheel.
+To get a proper error message, try to run `python -m build --wheel .` where the folder contains the toml file but not requirements files.